ad349/HangmanSolver/README.md

 ### To test the model against a dataset run ```test_model.py``` for single word and ```test_model-large.py``` for hidden phrases.
 This script will return the summary stats on execution.

+> You can edit test_model.py to change the words / phrases to test the solver on

 ### Example
 ```
 PS C:\Users\USER\Desktop\IndigoProject> python .\test_model.py